santiment/academy/src/docs/neuro-api/metrics/token-circulation/index.md

 ---
-title: Token Circulation
+title: Neuro API - Token Circulation
 author: Santiment Team
-# References
-#

 ---

 Gets the total amount of tokens that have been sent at least once during